dorairaj/Scikit--K-means-Clustering-/readme.md

-This Repository contains simple example which perform 'K-means'Clustering on a text corpus using Scikit-Learn.
+This Repository contains a simple example which performs 'K-means'Clustering on a text corpus (space-delimited) using Scikit-Learn.

-Scikit-Learn is essential for execution of these programs.
+Scikit-Learn is essential for execution of this program.